s-ashwinkumar/mapmyindia_ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## TO-DOs

+1. The route API is yet to implemented.
+The response object contains multiple objects and has to be converted into a ruby friendly format.

+2. Tests have not been written yet.